obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 - ```group by function task.due.format("YYYY[%%]-MM[%%] MMM [- Week] WW")```
   - Group by month and week number, for example `2023%%-05%% May - Week 22` ...
     - ... which gets rendered by Obsidian as `2023 May - Week 22`.
-  - If the month number is not embedded, in some years the first or last week of the year is displayed in a non-logical order..
+  - If the month number is not embedded, in some years the first or last week of the year is displayed in a non-logical order.

 <!-- placeholder to force blank line after included text --> <!-- endInclude -->